Last Updated on February 26, 2023 by Avia

 In Muslim lore, the cat is honored for saving Mohammad from an attack by a fierce snake.
 Here it is believed the “M” marking on the forehead of many tabby cats is the mark of the prophet (“M” for Mohammad).

 In Norse legend the cat is depicted drawing the chariot of their fertility goddess, Freyja, and therefore the cat is thought of as a blessing upon newborns and a good omen for those increasing their family ranks.

 In ancient Egypt cats were sacred and were even depicted on the head of their lunar goddess, Bastet which was worshipped by the ancient Egyptians.
 In her honor, cats were even mummified along with mice for them to eat.

-Cats themselves are quite resourceful and tend to give us messages of change, flexibility of adaptability.
+Cats tend to be quite resourceful and commonly give us messages of change, flexibility of adaptability.
 Often, when a cat makes an uncommon appearance in our lives it is a message for us to shake up our habitual routines and make some fresh changes in our lives, as well as be more flexible in our thinking.